lee88688/element-yew/examples/components-example/README.md

 ## About

-element ui components from yew.
+This template shows how to create element ui components from yew.

 todo components:
 - [x] Row